UMAprotocol/UMIPs/UMIPs/umip-157.md

 The `payoutAdjustmentPct` is therefore set equal to the `refundFee` at the time of the first partial fill `e` that triggered the deposit.
 Follow [this guide](#computing-uba-fees) to determine the refund fee for `e`.

+TODO: Since refund fees [are denominated in tokens](#using-the-incentive-fee), its not straightforward how to set `payoutAdjustmentPct` since the amount to be executed can be less than the amount earmarked for the slow fill originally.

 # Constructing the PoolRebalanceRoot

 To construct the `poolRebalanceRoot`, you need to form a list of rebalances.